MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/faqs-infoprotect.md

 ## How can I report a problem or send feedback for Azure Information Protection?

+For technical support, use your standard support channels or [contact Microsoft Support](./get-started/information-support.md#to-contact-microsoft-support).

-If you have a problem with Azure Information Protection and you are using the current release of the client: In your Office application, on the **Home** tab, in the **Protection** group, click **Protect**, and then click **Help and feedback**.
+For feedback such as suggestions for improvements or new features: In your Office application, on the **Home** tab, in the **Protection** group, click **Protect**, and then click **Help and feedback**.
 In the **Microsoft Azure Information Protection** dialog box, click **Send feedback**.
-This emails the Information Protection team, and automatically attaches log files from your PC to help diagnose the problem.
+This emails the Information Protection team, and automatically attaches log files from your PC.

-If you have questions or feedback, use the [Azure Information Protection Yammer site](https://www.yammer.com/askipteam/).
+We also invite you to engage with our engineering team, on their [Azure Information Protection Yammer site](https://www.yammer.com/askipteam/).

 [!INCLUDE[Commenting house rules](../includes/houserules.md)]